salesforce/sa11y/CONTRIBUTING.md

 #### Media files

 Media files such as screenshots, images and demo videos are uploaded into a separate `media` branch.
 The uploaded files are then linked/referenced from the `media` branch to the other branches.
 This helps [manage the binary assets separately](https://gist.github.com/joncardasis/e6494afd538a400722545163eb2e1fa5) without bloating the history/size of the main repo.

-#### Update dependency graph

--   Generate dependency graph using `yarn pkg:depgraph`
-    -   Check if dependency graph needs to be updated using `yarn lint:depgraph`

 ### Rebase